 Being a member of the North Florida D-Star Group in Tallahassee, we are dedicated to learn, build, teach and operate this new mode of ham radio.
 We sponsor the NF4DG D-Star (full stack) repeater stack.
 There is much that can be gained from these systems, both for general amateur use and for Emergency Communications.
 I’m proud to be associated with all of these active and interested amateurs and the ones throughout the state that are working and building this mode of communications.

 Maybe someday we will meet on the air.
 The QRZ address is correct and the station(s) are operated in EM70QJ.
 We spend a lot of time motorhome traveling and operate mobile and portable quite a bit.
 We maintain a "RemoteRig" station in TLH, FL and use it often for 75M NCS duties and general amateur contacts while in motion and from various camping locations we visit.
+Home station antenna is a 75M horizontal Delta loop at 38 feet.
+The 6M antenna is a Par omni at 45 feet.
 Soon I will be on eQSO and loTW and will have QSL cards to start replying.

 73, Paul, KJ4G